JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 3.md

 	COMMIT
 	# Completed on Sun Apr  6 11:50:24 2014

 It seems like there is a lot of stuff happening here—and there is—but it’s pretty simple.
-Here’s a somewhat quick, but wordy explanation but if you don’t need these kind of details just yet, just move onto the next part: The stuff in `*nat` & `*mangle` are boilerplate defaults from an iptables rule set export.
+Here’s a somewhat quick, but wordy explanation but if you don’t need these kind of details just yet, just move onto the next part: The stuff in `*nat` and `*mangle` are boilerplate defaults from an iptables rule set export.
 The stuff in `*filter` is where the basic cool stuff happens.
 The important lines in there includes the `SSH_CHECK` which protects against someone “war dialing” your SSH connection.
 It’s called as part of the `INPUT` chain at the top of the list, but it’s behavior is defined near the bottom of the list.
 The next set of rules define other sundry `INPUT` points, but the ones you should care about are the rules connected to port `80` as well as `443`.
-Those open up port `80` which is the basic `http` protocol port used by web servers & port `443` which is used by the `https` protocol used for secure webpage connections.
-If you need to open up any additional ports on your server, just copy the basic format shown in those two lines & change the port number to match the desired port number you need to have opened.
+Those open up port `80` which is the basic `http` protocol port used by web servers and port `443` which is used by the `https` protocol used for secure webpage connections.
+If you need to open up any additional ports on your server, just copy the basic format shown in those two lines and change the port number to match the desired port number you need to have opened.

 Now, run this command to immediately load the rules in `iptables.conf` into your server’s `iptables` setup: